VINID’OCC: A Key Initiative to Support Varietal Innovation for the Future of Viticulture and Oenology in Occitanie

-On Friday, September 16, 2022, at the Capdeville space in the Occitanie Region, René Moreno, Occitanie Regional Councilor, Philippe Augé, President of the University of Montpellier, Jean Philippe Steyer, Deputy Head of the Transform Department at INRAE, and Vincent Charvillat, Vice President Research INP Toulouse, officially launched the VINID'OCC Regional Key Challenge.
+On Friday, September 16, 2022, at the Espace Capdeville in the Occitanie region, René Moreno, Occitanie Regional Councilor; Philippe Augé, President of the University of Montpellier; Jean-Philippe Steyer, Deputy Head of the Transform Department at INRAE; and Vincent Charvillat, Vice President Research INP Toulouse, officially launched the VINID’OCC Regional Key Challenge.

-Key Challenges are initiatives launched by the Occitanie Region to support collective dynamics among research stakeholders in Occitanie.
-Their aim is to encourage the structuring of scientific communities around strategic regional issues.
-Among the 15 Challenges launched since 2021, the University of Montpellier is leading Key Challenges on the themes of biodiversity, water, infectious risks, and vines and wine.
-The VINID'OCC Key Challenge aims to develop multidisciplinary, fundamental, and applied research around the general theme of innovations for the viticulture and oenology of the future in Occitanie.
+The Key Challenges are initiatives launched by the Occitanie Region to support collaborative efforts among research stakeholders in Occitanie.
+Their goal is to encourage the formation of scientific communities focused on strategic regional issues.
+Among the 15 Challenges launched since 2021, the University of Montpellier leads the Key Challenges on the themes of biodiversity, water, infectious risks, and vines and wine.
+Thus, the VINID’OCC Key Challenge aims to develop multidisciplinary, fundamental, and applied research centered on the overarching theme of innovations for the viticulture and oenology of the future in Occitanie.

 The VINID’OCC project, winner of the Occitanie Region’s “Key Challenges” competition

-Based in the world's largest vineyard in terms of surface area for wines of origin, VINID'OCC will develop fundamental research of international scope on vines and wine, from the gene to the bottle and to consumers, in order to acquire knowledge and accelerate changes in viticultural practices throughout the entire chain of plant material, production, processing, and markets necessary to support varietal innovation.
-VINID'OCC addresses the challenges of reducing the use of plant protection products, mitigating the effects of climate change on vine cultivation, and the necessary changes in the sector.
-The project brings together all the multidisciplinary scientific forces present in the region, in line with the scientific strategies of the project's academic partners.
+Based in the world’s largest wine-growing region by area for wines of designated origin, VINID’OCC will conduct fundamental research with international scope on vines and wine—from the gene to the bottle and the consumer—to acquire knowledge and accelerate changes in viticultural and winemaking practices across the entire chain—plant material, production, processing, and markets—necessary to support varietal innovation.
+VINID’OCC addresses the challenges of reducing the use of plant protection products, mitigating the effects of climate change on viticulture, and the necessary transformations within the sector.
+The project brings together all the multidisciplinary scientific expertise present in the region, in alignment with the scientific strategies of the project’s academic partners.

-To meet these objectives, the project will focus on the following areas of development:
+To achieve these objectives, the project will focus on the following areas:

 • Characterization of plant material & development of new varieties

-• Building knowledge to support developments in viticulture and oenology in relation to new disease-resistant varieties that are more resilient to climate change
+• Building knowledge to support developments in viticulture and oenology related to new disease-resistant grape varieties that are more resilient to climate change

-"This fourth key regional challenge, led by the University of Montpellier, will enable the development of fundamental research of international significance on vines and wine in light of the major challenges facing the sector, particularly climate change.
-The Region's impetus is decisive in this action.
-This challenge brings together an entire scientific community with no fewer than 18 research units and more than 300 researchers who will work collectively to respond to these challenges with socio-economic actors in Montpellier and Toulouse."
+“This fourth key regional initiative led by the University of Montpellier will enable the development of fundamental research with international scope on viticulture and wine, addressing the major challenges facing the sector, particularly in the face of climate change.
+The Region’s leadership is crucial to this initiative.
+This challenge brings together an entire scientific community comprising no fewer than 18 research units and over 300 researchers who will work collectively to address these issues alongside socio-economic stakeholders in Montpellier and Toulouse.”
 Philippe Augé, President of the University of Montpellier

 • University of Montpellier (UM) – lead institution for the Key Challenge